chimney regulations and laws in colorado

 Loveland

-Loveland emphasizes both construction integrity and ongoing maintenance for chimneys.
+Loveland emphasizes both construction integrity and ongoing chimney maintenance.
 Chimneys wider than 30 inches require crickets, while ventilation must meet IRC 806 or IBC section 1203 standards.
 Under NFPA 211, annual inspections are recommended and needed to address creosote buildup and damage.
 Miscellaneous permits cover all types of chimney work, including inspections and installations, ensuring strict compliance with local codes.

 chimney regulations in loveland